-185 Id. at art.
+206 Id. at art.
 2.

-186 Summary of Outcomes, supra note 110, at § 1.
+207 Summary of Outcomes, supra note 126, at § 1.

-187 See supra Sections II.B and II.C.
+208 See supra Sections II.B and II.C.

-188 Dekker, supra note 8, at 2445, 2447.
+209 Dekker, supra note 20, at 2445, 2447.

-189 Resolution 11.12, supra note 111, at Annex, Criterion (iv).

-on Biological Diversity (CBD)190 or the UN Convention on the Law of the Sea (UNCLOS),191 may provide general conservation duties but are not designed to manage specific species.192 Only CMS has the authority to cover freshwater and marine habitat (including areas of the high seas) and the full range of threats to the European eel.
+4. Absence of better remedies outside the CMS system.210 Alternatives to a CMS legal instrument all fall short of addressing all threats to the European eel throughout the eel's range.
+As noted in Section III, RFMOs do not have the geographic or management authority to manage eels.
+Other treaties focus on only one aspect of eel conservation (for example, international trade under CITES).
+In addition, other multilateral environmental agreements (MEAs), such as the Convention on Biological Diversity (CBD)211 or the UN Convention on the Law of the Sea (UNCLOS),212 may provide general conservation duties but are not designed to manage specific species.213 Only CMS has the authority to cover freshwater and marine habitat (including areas of the high seas) and the full range of threats to the European eel.

-5. Absence of better remedies inside the CMS system.193 CMS offers alternatives to a new legal instrument, such as "concerted actions" or "action plans," but these are not likely to be better remedies.
-Concerted actions are priority conservation measures, projects, or institutional arrangements undertaken to improve the conservation status of selected Appendix I and Appendix II species or selected groups of Appendix I and Appendix II species that involve measures that are the collective responsibility of Parties acting in concert or are designed to support the conclusion of an instrument under Article IV of the Convention and enable conservation measures to be progressed in the meantime or represent an alternative to such an instrument.194 In the past, the Parties listed species for which concerted actions should be taken, but they did not identify any specific conservation actions to take.195 Instead, each Party was free to determine what action it would take.
+5. Absence of better remedies inside the CMS system.214 CMS offers alternatives to a new legal instrument, such as "concerted actions" or "action plans," but these are not likely to be better remedies.
+Concerted actions are priority conservation measures, projects, or institutional arrangements undertaken to improve the conservation status of selected Appendix I and Appendix II species or selected groups of Appendix I and Appendix II species that 1) involve measures that are the collective responsibility of Parties acting in concert or 2) are designed to support the conclusion of an instrument under Article IV of the Convention and enable conservation measures to be progressed in the meantime or represent an alternative to such an instrument.215 In the past, the Parties listed species for which concerted actions should be taken, but they did not identify any specific conservation actions to take.216 Instead, each Party was free to determine what action it would take.

-The concept of concerted actions is evolving, with specific proposals that identify conservation actions to be undertaken by specified entities (e.g., Parties, Secretariat).196 Such concerted actions, as with action plans, apply only to CMS Parties that are Range States.
+The concept of concerted actions is evolving, with specific proposals that identify conservation actions to be undertaken by specified entities (e.g., Parties, Secretariat).217 Such concerted actions, as with action plans, apply only to CMS Parties that are Range States.
 Thus, if either is adopted for the European eel, it would not apply to non-Parties such as Iceland, Turkey, and the Faroe Islands.
 While these non-Parties could participate informally in a concerted action, it is difficult to conceive, in most circumstances, how that would occur.
-For example, the Parties have not called intersessional meetings to discuss implementation of the concerted actions and the Parties have not publicized concerted actions on the CMS website.
-Consequently, a non-Party is unlikely to know that a concerted action has been adopted.
-Intersessional meetings have occurred for some actions plans, but they are rare and entirely dependent on voluntary contributions.
-With a CMS Agreement, the Agreement itself will specify the meeting schedule.
+For example, the Parties